codefellows-seattle-javascript-401d18/13-express-mongo/lab-maddy/README.md

           3. Then start up nodemon in a separate terminal window.

-HOW TO TEST POST IN TERMINAL:
+HOW TO TEST POST IN Mongo:

 HOW TO TEST GET with Mongo: